Water-Melon/Melang/docs/lib/sys.md

 Create a new coroutine and execute.

-This is an internal function.
+This is a built-in function.

 ```
 Eval(val, data, in_string, alias);